travel blogger influencer campaign

 The downside about moving every day is that the hotel experience is not really a fun experience; it’s just a necessary evil of moving every day.
 So they all start to blend together and honestly are simply places to sleep.
 Each of our hotels served breakfast, but it was always a cheap cereal of old fruit and burned coffee because it had been sitting out too long.
 I understand they don’t want to hire someone to wash a bunch of dishes, but I was sick of eating off of paper plates!

-All I wanted to do go to bed, yet I knew I had another 2 hours of work to do.
+All I wanted to do was go to bed, yet I knew I had another 2 hours of work to do.
 I was bitchy…really bitchy.
-I was in that stage where I didn’t’ want to talk to anyone.
-So when the lovely lady checking us in told me that she was so excited to meet me because she was a long time Ottsworld reader, I felt horrible.
-I immediately tried to perk up and be social; but I’m pretty sure I came off as a bitch.
+I was at that stage where I didn’t want to talk to anyone.
+So when the lovely lady checking us in told me that she was so excited to meet me because she was a long-time Ottsworld reader, I felt horrible.
+I immediately tried to perk up and be social, but I’m pretty sure I came off as a bitch.
 Once we finally got to our Glamping tent, I worked for 2 hours and collapsed into bed but couldn’t figure out how to turn on the heat.
-It was midnight and I didn’t want to bother anyone at the front desk – so I just slept with my jacket on!
+It was midnight, and I didn’t want to bother anyone at the front desk – so I just slept with my jacket on!

 The Finished Product